Secure cumulative knowledge memories, immutable transactional log research & development since 1985

 5. Object Oriented Procedure (OOP) (OOP) was developed in the 1960s as a means of scripting reality to build computer-based simultation models such as the SIMULA series.
 This development took place in Norway.
 Kristen Nygaard started writing computer simulation programs in 1957.
 Nygaard saw a need for a better way of describing the heterogeneity and the operation of a system.
 To go further with his ideas on a formal computer language for describing a system, Nygaard realized that he needed someone with more programming skills than he had.
 Ole-Johan Dahl joined him on his work January 1962.
 SIMULA 67 and modifications of SIMULA were used in the design of VLSI circuitry (Intel, Caltech and Stanford).
 Alan Kay's group at Xerox PARC used SIMULA as a platform for their development of Smalltalk (first language versions in the 1970s), extending object-oriented programming importantly by the integration of a graphical user interfaces and interactive program execution.
 Bjarne Stroustrup, from Denmark, started his development of C++ (in the 1970s) by bringing the key concepts of SIMULA into the C programming language.
 The idea of this development arose as a result of his doctorate work at Cambridge University.
 SIMULA also inspired much work in the area of program component reuse and the construction of program libraries.
 The central operational implementation strategy in support of Accumulogs and LST is the use of a server side extension of the international standards for JavaScript which supports OOP.
 As a result the operational framework builds simulation models by default.

-6. Developer Accumulogs and Locational State Theory were both conceived by H. McNeill in 1985, a Senior Scientific Officer at the Information Technology & Telecommunications Task Force (ITTTF) in Brussels who managed the DELTA learning systems initiative.
+6. Developer Accumulogs and Locational State Theory were both conceived by H. W. McNeill in 1985, a Senior Scientific Officer at the Information Technology & Telecommunications Task Force (ITTTF) in Brussels who managed the DELTA learning systems initiative.
 McNeill is an agronomist with post-graduations in economics and systems engineering from Cambridge & Stanford Universities.
 He is a specialist in the development of coding methods and procedures for decision analysis applied to agricultural economic development project cycle and portfolio management.

 8. Real Time Audit (RTA) Real Time Audit is a 24/7 real time oversight system that operates within the Navatec Cloud, with global coverage, to access all projects in portfolios that use the Navatec System, a cloud-based Software as a Service (SaaS) for project cycle and portfolio management.